 While the Salton Sea continues to shrink, I can promise that our voices won’t.

-When officials meet in San Francisco to debate climate change this week, I hope they don’t forget the experiences of the people who live with the issue every day in the eastern Coachella Valley.
+When officials meet to debate climate change, I hope they don’t forget the experiences of the people who live with the issue every day in the eastern Coachella Valley.